-Finally, motorcycle riders lack the protection afforded by the frames and designs of other vehicles, so motorcycle accidents may result in much more serious injuries than those suffered by drivers or passengers of other vehicles.
-All these factors underscore the importance of seeking help from an experienced Norfolk motorcycle accident lawyer that know how to handle all the special elements of motorcycle accident cases.
+Finally, motorcycle riders lack the protection afforded by the frames and designs of other vehicles, so motorcycle crashes may result in much more serious injuries than those suffered by drivers or passengers of other vehicles.
+All these factors underscore the importance of seeking help from an experienced Norfolk lawyer that know how to handle all the special elements of motorcycle accident cases.

 In many motorcycle accident cases, an injured rider may be awarded compensation to cover damages suffered in an accident if they can show the negligence of another driver created a dangerous condition on the road which caused the crash.
 However, the responsible party in your case may try to raise the contributory negligence rule as a defense to their liability.

 This rule, which applies in Virginia, prohibits you from recovering damages if your own negligence contributed to the cause of an accident.
-However, it can be difficult to prove exactly what factors contributed to the legal causation of an accident in Norfolk without a motorcycle accident lawyer’s help.
+However, it can be difficult to prove exactly what factors contributed to the legal causation of a motorcycle accident in Norfolk without a lawyer’s help.